Birding Puerto Vallarta

 A Tricolored Heron hung out in the river that separated the 2 states.
 The Nayarit side is overdeveloped while the Jalisco side was wild, buggy and stinky.
 The stench of garbage was overwhelming at times.
 And the mangrove was beautiful and full of birds and crocs.

-We had nice views if a Peregrine Falcon taking down a juvenile Least Tern.
+We had nice views of a Peregrine Falcon taking down a juvenile Least Tern.
 I felt that one.
 Poor thing.
 Least Terns are endangered and so this falcon had a "rare" treat.
 Nature can be fascinating and cruel at the same time.

-We searched the beach up and down for the Ringed Plover without any luck.
+We searched the beach up and down for the Collared Plover without any luck.
 There was little habitat for these birds to move around....especially on the Nayarit side where the clumps of vegetation had been removed for development.
 However, there were a few great spots near the river.
 We didn't have any luck, but we did have great views of the Cinnamon-rumped Seedeater.

-We decided to move the Jalisco side and make an attempt.
+We decided to move to the Jalisco side and make an attempt.
 While doing so, we encountered a pair of Elegant Quail taking a dirt bath on the road.

 We drove through some beautiful wetlands into the mangrove area of Jalisco where locals loved to get together for a seafood buffet.
 It's a great spot for birds as well, especially around the dumpsters.
 My gag reflex took over as the smells of rotten seafood permeated everything.
 Even looking at this pic triggers the memory.
 So gross but I do love Black Vultures, Magnificent Frigatebirds and White Ibis.

 Driving back, we saw the same pair of Elegant Quail taking a dirt bath.
 I enjoy observing quail.
-We proceeded to another area for birds chasing a Orange-breasted Bunting.
+We proceeded to another area for birds chasing an Orange-breasted Bunting.
 It wasn't a lifer for me but my partner needed to see it for his list.
 We eventually got poor looks at one in the shadows.
 A few can be found around the Puerto Vallarta area.

 Having seen the Orange-breasted Bunting well on my trek to Chiapas in 2015, I dedicated my photography to the Citreoline Trogon.
 While filming the bird, I fell into a hole in the road.
 That's how focused I was.
 I had a few scrapes and thankfully that was all.